Assistance Programs for Energy Efficiency Improvements

 Lastly, the REEL Program was created to give lenders a “loss reserve”.
 By providing emergency funding to lenders, they are able to provide more lenient loan and approval terms.
 That means more energy efficiency improvement loans getting approved!
 Furthermore, licensed contractors can also benefit from this program because they are able to offer clients better financing options.
 REEL connects contractors and homeowners to a large database of preferred lenders, where they can access full financing and attractive loans.

 Why You Need a Home Energy Assessment

 A home energy assessment is often the first step in applying for an energy efficiency improvement loan.
 Lenders need to weigh the current energy status of the home with possible savings from upgrades.
 BarrierEnergy can help!
-Our licensed technicians are thoroughly trained to provide accurate home energy assessments.
-They will test and report every feature of your home for efficiency to give it an energy scoring.
+Our licensed HERS Raters are thoroughly trained to provide accurate home energy assessments.
+They will test and report every feature of your home for efficiency to give it an energy score.
 Then, proper recommendations can be made.
 To learn more, call us at 888-383-HERS (4377) or sign-up for a free quote today.